National Coalition Party: Ideology and political position

-Ideologically, the National Coalition Party is positioned from centre-right to right on the political spectrum, and it has been described as liberal, conservative, liberal-conservative, conservative-liberal, and fiscally conservative.
+Ideologically, the National Coalition Party is positioned centre-right on the political spectrum, and it has been described as liberal, conservative, liberal-conservative, conservative-liberal, and fiscally conservative.

 In 2014, the non-profit The Democratic Society described it as "the heir to both liberal and conservative strains of right-of-centre thought" that is becoming increasingly liberal compared to its official stance of conservatism.

 Specifically, it contains elements of cultural and economic liberalism and social reformism.
 For example, it supports multiculturalism, work-based immigration, queer rights and same-sex marriage.

 Despite the fact that it was previously considered to be critical of the Nordic welfare model, campaigning for strict doctrines of economic liberalism, in the 1970s the party shifted to supporting more social liberal policies, such as increased social security, which was justified by the increase of individual liberty, although, in more recent years, some have accused the party of adopting more critical views of the welfare state and of embracing more fiscally conservative positions, in addition to the abandoning of their socially liberal and green values in order to move votes away from the growing Finns Party towards themselves.

 In international relations, the party advocates for multilateralism.
 It is pro-European and supports continued European integration within the European Union (EU).
 For decades, the party advocated for Finnish membership in NATO, and supported the country's accession to the alliance in 2023, despite being in opposition at the time.